 Soak the radicchio in a bowl of ice water for at least 30 minutes.

-Roast the fennel with olive oil and salt at 350F for about 20 minutes or until lightly browned.
-Let cool
+Roast the fennel with 1 tablespoon olive oil and a pinch of salt at 350F for about 20 minutes or until lightly browned.
+Let cool.

-Toast the walnuts in the oven with the fennel for about 5 minutes.
+While the oven is on, put the walnuts in another skillet and toast 1/4 cup walnuts alongside the fennel for about 5 minutes.
 Let cool.

-Stir together the vinegar and pomegranate molasses, then add the olive oil and mix well.
+Stir together 1 tablespoon vinegar and 1 tablespoon honey, then add 3 tablespoons olive oil and mix well.
 Combine the radicchio, fennel, apple, walnuts, and pomegranate seeds, add the dressing, toss, and salt to taste.